attaullahshafiq10/machine-learning-udemy/README.md

 Moreover, the course is packed with practical exercises that are based on real-life examples.
 So not only will you learn the theory, but you will also get some hands-on practice building your own models.

-And as a bonus, this course includes both Python, R and MATLAB code templates which you can download and use on your own projects.
+And as a bonus, this course includes Python, R and MATLAB code templates which you can download and use on your own projects.

 Kind Regards